Skip to content

 </𝒞>

 The command runs from the topic’s base path.
-For file topics, that’s the current document’s directory (or home if none is open).
-For app/web topics, it’s the app’s workspace.
-Without a topic, it runs from the AI’s home directory:
+For tabs holding a local file, that’s the current document’s directory (or home if none is open).
+For app sessions, it’s the app’s workspace.
+Without a current document, it runs from the AI’s home directory:

 /exec ls ~/projects